katia046707/Turing-College-Projects/README.md

 The outcome aims to mirror the responsibilities of a product analyst in dynamic industries, providing critical insights to product managers, designers, and engineering teams.

-📂 Repository Structure
+📂 Repository Structure:
 /SQL/: Contains SQL scripts for data extraction, cleaning, and transformation.
 /PowerBI/: Includes Power BI files and exported visuals for the dashboard.
 /Documentation/: Contains supporting documents, including the project explanation and tutorial links.
 README.md: This detailed README file to navigate the repository.

-🛠 Projects Overview
+🛠 Projects Overview:
 1. Problem Statement
 The projects focuse on analyzing user interactions to optimize product performance, identify bottlenecks, and improve feature adoption.
 Specific objectives include: